About the Journal

 This journal makes an important contribution to various fields of legal scholarship including interdisciplinary and international comparative perspectives.

-The editorial work is entrusted to fellows of the Doctoral Academy with the Academy´s Steering Committee acting as Scientific Advisory Board:
+The editorial work is entrusted to fellows of the Doctoral School with the Academic Committee acting as Scientific Advisory Board:

 New articles to the VLR are published consecutively as soon as they are ready for publication; they will then be added to the current volume's Table of Contents.